planetary-social/nip05api/README.md

 ## Usage

+We expect that clients will hit specific endpoints for creation and updates (POST) and deletion (DELETE).

+Although the NIP accepts dots and underscores in names, we only allow a smaller subset without them so that we are more friendly to http redirection.

 ### POST Endpoint

 To securely authenticate POST requests to the `nip05api` endpoint, utilize the [NIP-98](https://github.com/nostr-protocol/nips/blob/master/98.md) HTTP authentication method.
 This involves creating a signed Nostr event as per NIP 98 specifications, encoding it in base64, and including it in the `Authorization` header.